CPK Insurance

 Field work in the energy sector changes fast.
 One week your company may be supporting a drilling program, the next you are handling maintenance, hauling, roustabout work, or callout service across multiple locations.
 That pace is exactly why an oil and gas contractor insurance quote should be built from the ground up around your job scope, crew mix, and contract language.

-General liability is usually the first place to focus because operators, general contractors, and site owners often want evidence that your business can respond to third party bodily injury, property damage, legal defense, and settlement costs tied to your operations.
+General liability is the first place most reviews focus because operators, general contractors, and site owners often want evidence that your business can respond to third party bodily injury, property damage, legal defense, and settlement costs tied to your operations.
 For this trade, the details matter.
 A contractor that only performs light maintenance from a service truck presents a different liability profile than a business that moves heavy equipment, works around active wellsites, or sends crews onto multiple leased locations in a week.
 If your contracts require specific limits, additional insured wording, or primary and noncontributory treatment, those items should be reviewed before you bind coverage, not after a certificate request arrives.

 Workers compensation is just as operational.
 Payroll, job duties, and crew assignments all affect how the policy should be structured.
 Oilfield work can involve lifting, climbing, hose handling, welding, pressure related tasks, and long drives between locations.
 If your employees split time between shop work, field service, and hauling support, your classifications and payroll estimates need to be thought through carefully.
 A policy that does not line up with actual labor can create problems at audit and leave you scrambling to explain how the work is performed.